 Oamaru, with its beautiful coastline and impressive collection of Victorian architecture, is a great place to stop when road tripping around New Zealand.
 There are heaps of fun things to do in Oamaru, but it’s also a cool place to just sit down, grab an ice-cream and breathe in the old-world atmosphere.

-This post contains affiliate links.
-If you click one and book something we’ll get a small cut — it won’t cost you any extra!
+This post contains affiliate links — if you click one and buy something, we’ll get a small cut but it won’t cost you any extra.
+Think of it as helping us out to maintain this blog so we can continue to share our love for New Zealand!

 Stroll down Harbour Street